awayfromcasual/csgo/README.md

 ## Simple Radar

 I also use an add-on called Simple Radar.
 Simple Radar a customization that replaces the default radar with an improved radar that is more accurate and easier to read.
+It also just looks more modern than the default CS:GO radar.

 [Simple Radar 5.2](https://readtldr.gg/simpleradar-download) (Password: **gooseman**)